-As a 17-year-old teenager, Worcester’s Robert Goddard climbed a cherry tree on his family farm on Oct.
+As a teenager, Worcester’s Robert Goddard climbed a cherry tree on his family farm on Oct.
 19, 1899 and dreamed of building a rocket that would fly to Mars.
-That day, he envisioned the principles of rocket propulsion that would, in fact, take a rocket to space.
+That day, the 17-year-old envisioned the principles of rocket propulsion that would, in fact, take a rocket to space.

 For the rest of his life, he considered that day his 'Anniversary Day.'

 But the journey from dream to reality was not an easy one.
 He didn't receive acknowledgement for his achievements until well after he died.
 And only after a man landed on the moon did one of his fiercest critics apologize.